-Research aims Research objectives 1.
-Develop a new understanding of the ways in which 'voice of the victim' is understood and situated within safeguarding and investigative practices; 2.
-Develop an understanding of the attitudes towards the practice of capturing and recording the voices and experiences of victims and witnesses; a.
-Disseminate a national policing 3.
-Identify perceived key barriers and enablers to practice in relation to the capture, and recording of, the voice and experiences of victims/witnesses; survey exploring the capture of victim voice from a policing perspective.
-4. Identify key practice outcomes and interventions required to enable more effective approaches to capturing of the voice and experiences of victims and witnesses; b.
-Conduct interviews and focus groups with policing personnel to understand practices regarding voice of the victim across several forces.
-5. Inform the development of National Vulnerability Action Plan measures; 6.
-Inform future proposals for research/evaluation.
+Research aims

+1. Develop a new understanding of the ways in which of the victim' is understood and situated within safeg and investigative practices;

+2. Develop an understanding of the attitudes toward the practice of capturing and recording the voices ar experiences of victims and witnesses;

+3. Identify perceived key barriers and enablers to practine relation to the capture, and recording of, the voice and experiences of victims/witnesses;

+4. Identify key practice outcomes and interventions required to enable more effective approaches to ca of the voice and experiences of victims and witness

+5. Inform the development of National Vulnerability Plan measures;

+6. Inform future proposals for research/evaluation.